nationalarchives/da-reference-generator/README.md

 Commit and push all the changes made in the terraform directory to its GitHub repo, then (in the GitHub repo):

 Go the Actions tab -> Click ["Apply Terraform and deploy lambda"] -> Click "Run workflow" -> select the branch with the workflow file you want to use -> type the version to deploy -> Click the green "Run worklfow" button

+## Moving to new hosting project

+Should the reference generator service need to be moved to a different hosting project then the following steps will need to be taken:

+***NOTE*** Before the move the current counter value will need to be noted down to ensure the new DynamoDb table is seeded with the correct counter to prevent duplicate references

+* Add relevant Github Actions workflows for the new project to allow testing and deployment
+* Update the [da-terraform-configurations](https://github.com/nationalarchives/da-terraform-configurations) repo with the new values for the reference generator service in the relevant project file:
+  * `reference_generator_limit`
+  * `reference_generator_intg_url`
+  * `reference_generator_staging_url`
+  * `reference_generator_prod_url`
+* Ensure the Cloud Custodian rules are implemented for on the new hosting project: [DynamoDb > Security](#security)
+* Set up relevant GitHub actions in the new hosting project: [Deployment](#deployment)